I have been doing back to school season for over a decade now, and I can tell you with full confidence that the first three weeks are the hardest.

 Crock Pot Shredded Beef Tacos.

-The 5-minute morning prep, 30-second night assembly version of taco night.
-The crockpot does the work.
 You just warm tortillas and let everyone build their own tacos at the table.

 Taco Tuesday becomes the easiest dinner of the school week, which is exactly the energy I need by Tuesday.